 The ground at South View Road has always been noted for its many great vantage viewing points- on the club side it is a grand stand view where one looks down on the action auditorium style, whereas on the walled short boundary side one could shake the hand of the opening bowler as he marks his run at the commencement of the innings, such is the close proximity to the action.
 The opposite side has seats looking down on the action also grand stand style.
 Perhaps the bottom scoreboard end is the least popular when one has to look up at the action on a more exposed side.

-On a good clear day, when the cricket has a lapse in action, your eyes can wander towards the Huddersfield Pennine area where the towering Emley Moor mast dominates the horizon.
+On a good clear day when the cricket has a lapse in action your eyes can wander towards the Huddersfield Pennine area where the towering Emley Moor mast dominates the eye line.
 If there is a pending gloom as the rain clouds head towards the cricket the Bierley weather scientists can predict the exact time the play will be interrupted.

-> Little is known of their matches before entering league cricket.
+Little is known of their matches before entering league cricket.
 One of the club’s earliest recorded fixtures was at home to Morley Britannia, while in 1875, they met Windhill away.
 In 1885, the local press mentioned an away game at Dudley Hill.

 East Bierley’s earliest success came when they won the Bradford District League in 1895, 1898 and 1899.
 This spurred them on to join the emerging Bradford League in 1912.

 Success on the field was difficult to gain and they were very much also-rans for the first two decades.
 In 1916 Bierley’s A Hepworth won the League Batting Averages with an excellent average of 62.20 in a team that just scraped half-way.

 East Bierley bowler J T Newstead had a remarkable bowling analysis of 9-5 against Queensbury in 1918.The League Batting Averages were won for the second time by a Bierley player when in 1920 T G Dobson averaged 48.41.